aas312/insurance_dapp/avoiding_common_attacks.md

 Used extensive code review, testing and unit test.

 ### Recursive Calls
-The contracts use pull withdrawal method to avoid reentrancy from a fallback function.
+The contracts uses pull withdrawal method to avoid reentrancy from a fallback function.
 Ether is transferred at the end of function calls after state updates.
-Controlling access to functions.
+Access to functions is limited in many cases.

 ### Integer Arithmetic Overflow/Underflow
-Using safe math library for integer arithmetic
+Using safe math library for integer arithmetic.

 ### Poison Data
 Limits are set for the size of all user-supplied strings.